 Providing youth with a voice:

-ensuring young people are at the core of everything the YHP does and have a powerful voice in identifying their health needs as well as planning and delivering the solutions.
+ensuring that young people are at the core of everything the YHP does and that they have a powerful voice in identifying their health needs, as well as planning and delivering the solutions.

 Not about us, without us